ak--47/tech-201/capstone.md

 In this capstone project, you will work on a **real-world data engineering problem from start to finish**.
 You will be responsible for designing and **implementing a data pipeline** that takes **files in google cloud storage** and brings them into Mixpanel as **well-formed events, properties, and users**.

 You should then make a ~10min final presentation (slides + code + demo) of your project, highlighting the architecture, technologies used, and any challenges you faced along the way.
+The Demo will be live for those attending Mixcursion in person, and a recorded video for those not attending .

 Your final presentation should include details on: